mozilla-ai/lumigator/README.md

 > [!NOTE]
 > Lumigator requires an SQL database to hold metadata for datasets and jobs.
 The local deployment
 > uses SQLite for this purpose.
+>
+> [!NOTE]
+> If you'd like to evaluate against LLM APIs like OpenAI and Mistral, you'll need to have your
+> environment variable set locally for Lumigator pick it up at runtime, or, alternately, inject
+> into the running `backend` docker container.

 To start Lumigator locally, follow these steps: